maboa/MDN/Audio-and-Video-Basics.md

 ``<audio>`` and ``<video>`` have the same kind of structure.
 Dure to it's visual nature, there are a few extra things we can define for video.
 Here we define the width and height.

-> *Note* that if we do not define a width or height the browser will attempt to figure out the dimensions of the video file and use those.
+> *Note* that if we do not define a width or height, the browser will attempt to figure out the dimensions of the video file and use those.

 The ``controls`` attribute specifies that we want our video to be diplayed with play-back controls.